 “There are things you are going to learn from playing, like discipline, hard work, and being consistent.
 More importantly, you learn skill sets that are transferable to life such as perseverance and overcoming adversity.
 The game is a proxy for learning some very valuable lessons.
 I think my wife and I gave our kids a perspective that what is ultimately important is what you get out of the experience of playing balanced against knowing it’s OK to make a mistake.
 You will then be able to respond to that and overcome.
 That is what you will have to do in life to be successful.”

-To check out the full interviews sessions with each of the guests above, as well as new interviews throughout the month of March, visit LittleLeague.org/GirlsWithGame or watch on Facebook at Facebook.com/LittleLeague.
+To check out the full interviews sessions with each of the guests above, visit LittleLeague.org/GirlsWithGame or watch on Facebook at Facebook.com/LittleLeague.